 9. Clean up your diet

-Christmas is a binge-eating food festival.
-And if you’re anything like anyone I know, that’s likely extended well into the New Year.
-And that’s ok, but it’s time to rein it in.
 Heading into the study year with a bad diet is really not the headspace you want to be in.
 A healthy diet will help to get focused and means you’ll have one less thing to worry about during the semester.
 Our number one tip for cleaning up your diet is food prep.
 It’s way too easy to jump on UberEats when there’s nothing in the fridge, but if you’re all prepped in advance, there’s no excuses.
 It’s also a great way to save money.
 Want some more tips?
 Check out our epic food hacks here.

 10. Treat yourself at Eat Street and watch the sunset